WARRANT: Now-dead inmate attacked his father with sledgehammer in Florence

 We have reached out to the South Carolina Law Enforcement Division and the Florence County Coroner’s Office for more details surrounding Turner’s death.

-We have also reached out to the same groups to get an update on Turner’s father but have not yet received that update.
+We have also reached out to law enforcement to get an update on Turner’s father but have not yet received that update.
 His name has not been provided.

 Count on News13 as we learn more about this situation.